DevMate/DevMateKit/README.md

 ####What's Inside

 * `com.devmate.UpdateInstaller.xpc` — XPC service necessary for correct work of updates;
-* `DevMateIssuesReporter.framework` — an umbrella framework for correct integration of DevMateKit;
 * `DevMateKit.framework` — DevMateKit iteslf.

 2\.
 Add the framework to build phases of your project:
   1. Select your project in the Project Navigator.
   2. Select your application target.
   3. Select the _'Build Phases'_ tab.
-  4. Copy **DevMateKit.framework** from the Project Navigator to the '_Link Binary With Libraries_' build phase list.
+  4. Copy **DevMateKit.framework** from the Project Navigator to the '_Link Binary With Libraries_' build phase list if it is absent.
   5. Select _'Editor' > 'Add Build Phase' > 'Add Copy Files Build Phase_' Xcode main menu item.
   6. Open the newly appeared _'Copy Files_' expander.
   7. Select '_Frameworks_' in the Destination menu.